 Oral Hygiene For a Dog Without Teeth

-Even if there are no teeth remaining, oral hygiene can help prevent infection in the mouth.
+Even if there are no teeth remaining, oral hygiene can help prevent infection in your dog’s mouth.
 The easiest way to accomplish this in a pet with no remaining teeth is by squirting a small amount of Chlorhexidine solution in each side of your dog’s mouth twice daily after meals.
-If there are some teeth remaining, they should be brushed before the chlorhexidine solution is squirted into the mouth.
+If there are some teeth remaining, you should brush them before squirting the chlorhexidine solution into the mouth.

 Veterinary Dentist in Montana

-If you are concerned about your dog’s oral health, give us a call today to schedule a visit to Montana Pet Dentistry and Oral Surgery in Bozeman.
+If you have any concerns about your dog’s oral health, give us a call today to schedule a visit to Montana Pet Dentistry and Oral Surgery in Bozeman.
 Dr. Tony Woodward is the only board-certified veterinary dentist in all of Montana.
 We are open for appointments Monday through Thursday from 7:30 am to 5:30 pm.